Subtickets not showing properly in issue list

 Maybe someone has a better idea or can take a look at it?

-Updated by @ go2null almost 9 years ago
+Updated by @ go2null about 9 years ago

 Integrating the functionality into Redmine core would be awesome.